fbohz/fbohz/shared/blurbs/08_02_20_HTML-form-action.md

 Back in HTML4 yes, nowadays with HTML5 you are not required.
 If you have a form tag without an action attribute then the data will be sent to its own page.

 *Why would we do this?* Because with the birth of single page applications (SPA), we might want to process our form data using JavaScript or some other framework such as React / Angular.
-If we use Vanilla JS we often do this by adding eventListeners to listen when the form has been submitted.
+If we use Vanilla JS we often do this by adding eventListeners to listen to when the form has been submitted.